nosarthur/nosarthur.github.io/_drafts/build-a-team.md

 The difference between level 3 and level 4 is that the person enjoys and find it instinctive to do perform at level 3.

+## motivation

+A good way to motivate team member is to give credit.
+A even better way is to give ownership.